2 September 2020

-Due to its multifaceted benefits, building information modelling (BIM) is rapidly gaining traction in the AEC industry as the key pre-construction planning, construction management, and post-construction facilities management tool.
-Whilst many firms have transitioned to this ‘intelligent’ model-based process, the ‘real’ potential of BIM can only be achieved by open exchange of design and non-design project information amongst key project stakeholders: architects, structural engineers, MEP design consultants, MEP engineers, and other trade subcontractors.
+Due to its multifaceted benefits, building information modelling (BIM) is rapidly gaining traction in the AEC industry as the key pre-construction planning, construction management and post-construction facilities management tool.
+Building information modeling (BIM) is a process supported by various tools and technologies.
+Files used in the BIM process may be in proprietary formats and contain proprietary data that can be extracted, exchanged or networked to support decision-making.
+This information can be shared either through open BIM or closed BIM formats.
+Whilst many firms have transitioned to this ‘intelligent’ model-based process using reliable BIM service providers, the ‘real’ potential of BIM can only be achieved by open exchange of design and non-design project information amongst key project stakeholders: architects, structural engineers, MEP design consultants, MEP engineers, and other trade subcontractors.

 A common challenge faced by mid-sized to large projects is that not all project participants use the same BIM application.
 This is where the concept of closed BIM and open BIM comes into play.
-The above two approaches are fundamentally different ways of looking at 3D BIM modelling.
+These two approaches are fundamentally different ways of looking at 3D BIM modelling.

 On the other hand, open BIM is a workflow wherein all participants can collaborate and exchange project information with each other using non-proprietary, neutral file formats irrespective of the BIM tools and applications they use.
 The information exchanged is not only limited to the BIM model’s geometric data but also includes other parametric data, such as specifications, quantity take-offs, material procurement, cost estimation, and construction phasing.
 Most common open BIM protocols currently in use include Industry Foundation Classes (IFC) and Construction Operations Building Information Exchange (COBie).

-At XS CAD, we have an extensive know-how of both open BIM and closed BIM methodologies due to the fact that we have provided 3D BIM modelling and 3D BIM coordination support to architects, MEP engineers, and contractors in the US, the UK, Canada, Australia, and India.
+At XS CAD, we have an extensive know-how of both open BIM and closed BIM methodologies due to the fact that we have several years’ experience as BIM services providers, delivering 3D BIM modelling and 3D BIM coordination services to architects, MEP engineers, and contractors in the US, the UK, Canada, Australia, and India.
 To find out more about how your project can benefit from our BIM modelling services, contact us.